Scholarships and Awards

 HNFE offers the following awards and scholarships to outstanding applicants.
 Awards are typically opened mid fall or early spring with a notification sent to students on how to apply.

-Anthem Blue Cross and Blue Shield Foundation Hokie Spirit Endowed Scholarship: two awards of approximately $4850 (opened in spring for awarding the following academic year)
+Anthem Blue Cross and Blue Shield Foundation Hokie Spirit Endowed Scholarship (opened in spring for awarding the following academic year)

 Established by the Anthem Blue Cross and Blue Shield Foundation in 2008, in memory of and to honor the victims of the April 16th, 2007 tragedy at Virginia Tech.
 This scholarship recognizes outstanding undergraduate students with exceptional commitment to community service and financial need.
 To the extent possible, preference will be given to those whose community service has been in the area of cultural integration.
 Two tuition scholarships will be awarded (equal fall and spring semester distributions), dependent on qualified applicants.

-Cardiac Rehab Scholarship: $250 (opened in fall for awarding the following semester)
+Cardiac Rehab Scholarship (opened in fall for awarding the following semester)

 Awarded to one undergraduate student with outstanding grades who has a strong record of community service in health promotion, and rehabilitative or preventative exercise who plans to attend graduate school (May 2018 graduation date or later).

-P. Howard Massey Food and Nutrition Award: one or two award(s) of a total of $1500 (opened in fall for awarding the following semester)
+P. Howard Massey Food and Nutrition Award (opened in fall for awarding the following semester)

 Established in honor of Dr. Massey's distinguished 36 year teaching career at Virginia Tech, including service as associate dean of the College of Agriculture and Life Sciences, director of Agronomic and Plant Sciences, director of International Development, and chair of the University Committee on International Programs, the award is available to both HNFE undergradate and graduate students.
 Dr. Massey valued interdisciplinary approaches to problem solving that addressed evolving issues related to food and nutrition here and abroad.
 The award will provide scholarships, or student travel for presenting at national or international meetings, training, or exchange programs (including study abroad and mission trips).

-George A. Oley III Fund for Excellence: $1500 (opened in fall for awarding the following semester)
+George A. Oley III Fund for Excellence (opened in fall for awarding the following semester)

 Dr. George A. Oley III received a B.S. in Chemistry from Virginia Tech in 1975 and a Doctorate of Dental Surgery from the Medical College of Virginia in 1979.
 Everyone in his family attended medical school.
 He has an interest in community service and Virginia Tech sports.
 The Fund for Excellence is open to all HNFE undergraduate students.